Best Credit Report Sites

 How can you dispute your credit report?

-- Missed payments: Missed payments or late payments reported in error can have a negative effect on your credit score.
+- Missed payments: Missed or late payments reported in error can negatively affect your credit score.

 - Fraud: Fraudulent charges or fraudulently opened accounts can lower your credit score.